joeatbayes/file2consul/README.md

 * [makeGo.sh linux](makeGO.sh)  [makeGO.bat Windows](makeGO.bat)  Builds the main executables from the GO Lang source code
 * [License](LICENSE.md)
 * TODO: Fill This in

+## Participating

+[Contact me on linkedin](https://linkedin.com/in/joe-ellsworth-68222/) to obtain enhancements or updates.

+Please donate or send us a link to your project when you are using file2consul.
+We love to publish success stories.

+You can contribute features by making a fork and submitting a pull request.

+You can request new features or a Bug Fix by filing a new Issue on Bitbucket.

+I give first priority to features and bug fixes from people willing to pay my hourly rate for the work.

 ## Reference